Fechin/reference/laravel.md

 $name = $request->query('name', 'Helen');
 ```

-Retrieve all of the query string values as an associative array:
+Retrieve all the query string values as an associative array:
 ```php
 $query = $request->query();
 ```